f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 ## Terraform

 When deploying multiple containers to the cloud, __Terraform__ is extremely helpful for provisioning and managing your infrastructure.
+Here are three important points from my experience using Terraform:

+- First, when creating the environment to construct containers via Terraform, I cloned my GitHub repository.
+However, I needed to copy my local .env file separately because it was not included in the repository.

+- Second, the Docker version installed on the Azure virtual machine was outdated.
+I had to remove the old version and then install the correct, updated Docker version to ensure compatibility.

+- Third, I encountered errors related to Docker credentials.
+To fix this, I removed the Docker credential helpers and created a separate markdown file inside the Docker folder to document these changes.

+Although I mainly worked outside of cloud platforms before, I demonstrated that I can build and manage containerized infrastructure on cloud platforms using Terraform.

 ```az login```